 Now that your lawn is in tip-top shape, it’s time to treat it for bugs.
 We know what you’re thinking: “isn’t it a bit early?”
 The truth is, unless your region is still experiencing freezing weather several days of the week, now’s the time to start treating.
 The earlier the better.
 Once bugs begin to enter your lawn and take hold, they become much harder to remove, so we’re going to make sure they never arrive in the first place.

-All you need to do is thoroughly spray your entire lawn, front and back, with family-safe PCO Choice.
+All you need to do is thoroughly spray your entire lawn, front and back, with family-safe Outdoor Bug Control (aka PCO Choice).
 Don’t forget to spray shrubbery and the bases of larger trees, too.
 If the weather is starting to warm up in your area, apply again in two weeks and then move on to monthly treatments moving forward.
 If it’s still cold out, you won’t need to spray again until next month.

 For additional bug prevention, broadcast Pest-Repelling Cedar Granules throughout your yard, garden, and along your home’s foundation.

 Just as outdoor clutter can lead to bug problems in your lawn, inside clutter and mess can lead to more bugs in your home, from roaches, moths, ants, and fleas to predatory bugs like scorpions and spiders.
 Decluttering and deep-cleaning now, will save you a ton of trouble once the bugs return.

 Stacks of papers, boxes, disorganized storage spaces, cluttered laundry, dirty dishes, poorly stored food, messy appliances, etc—are all big bug attractants.
 As a rule of thumb, clean and declutter indoors like you’re trying to prep you home for an open house.